Kittyskj/FreeFromMi/README.md

 ### Examples of Xiaomi's Data Requests

-To illustrate the extent of Xiaomi's data collection, here are some anonymized examples of the requests sent by Xiaomi's apps and services:
+To illustrate the extent of Xiaomi's data collection, here are some examples of the requests sent by Xiaomi's apps and services:

 **Example 1:**
 Content-Type: application/x-www-form-urlencoded